micag2025/Toolkit_Google_ADK/README.md

 The application is built using a **multi-agent architecture powered by Gemini models and Google ADK Web**.
 This application uses a **state-aware, multi-agent architecture** built with **Google ADK Web** and **Gemini models**, designed specifically for AI developers.
 The below schema diplays hows who decides, who executes, and where data comes from.

 ### Architecture Diagram (Control Flow vs Data Flow)

-Control Flow lane → who decides and delegates
-Data Flow lane → where data actually travels
+The architecture Diagram is based on a `Control Flow lane` that identifies who decides and delegates and a `Data Flow lane` that points out where data actually travels

-Control Flow Lane answers
+- **Control Flow Lane answers**
   - Who decides what happens next?
   - Only RootAgent
   - All agents are children
   - No agent self-invokes
   - No external system can trigger logic

-Data Flow Lane answers:
+- **Data Flow Lane answers**:
   - Where does execution/data actually go?
   - Some flows stay local
   - Some cross process boundaries
   - Some cross network boundaries
   - Transport differences do not imply authority

 ```yaml
 ╔═════════════════════════════════════════════════════════════════════════╗